Emma234234/Webdevelopment_Assignments/README.md

 Open https://emma234234.github.io/Week1_webdevelopment-assign.1/ in your web browser to view the resume.

-## Customization

-You can edit `https://emma234234.github.io/Week1_webdevelopment-assign.1/` to update the content and add new sections

 ## License

 This project is for personal and educational use.